-Fair value measurement and hierar chy AASB 13.9, 16 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Fair va alue measurement and hierard chy AASB 13.9, 16 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either in the principal market for the asset or liability or in the absence of a principal market, in the most advantageous market for the asset or liability.
 AASB 13.61 When measuring fair value, the valuation technique used maximises the use of relevant observable inputs and minimises the use of unobservable inputs.
-Under AASB 13, the entity categorises, for disclosure purposes, the valuation techniques based on the inputs used in the valuation techniques as follows: AASB 13.72-90, 91-99 Level 1 - quoted (unadjusted for identical assets / liabilities access at the measurement Level 2 - inputs other than a Level 1 that are observable, Level 3 - inputs that are not data (unobservable inputs). s that the end date.
-Juoted prices either direct based on of itity can s included v tly or indire bservable r within ctly. narket ny at the AASB 13.93(a)(b) end of the reporting period during whi ch the chan ge has occ urred.
-AASB 13.94 (a) Fair value hierarchy 2018 Level 1 \$'000 Level 2 \$'000 Level 3 \$'000 Total fair value \$'000 Property, plant and equipment (Note 15) Land and buildings Plant and equipment Infrastructure systems Investment properties (Note 16) Non-current assets (or disposal groups) held-for-sale (Note 19) [Specify relevant classes] 2017 Level 1 Level 2 Level 3 Total fair value Property, plant and equipment (Note 15) Land and buildings Plant and equipment Infrastructure systems Investment properties (Note 16) Non-current assets (or disposal groups) held-for-sale (Note 19) \$'000 \$'000 \$ '000 \$'000 [Specify relevant classes]
+Under AASB 13, the entity categorises, for disclosure purposes, the valuation techniques based on the inputs used in the valuation techniques as follows: AASB 13.72-90, 91-99 Level 1 - quoted (unadjusted) prices in active markets for identical assets / liabilities that the entity can access at the measurement date.
+Level 2 - inputs other than quoted prices included within Level 1 that are observable, either directly or indirectly.
+Level 3 - inputs that are not based on observable market data (unobservable inputs). by at the the reporting period duri .)
+AASB 13.93(a)(b) AASB 13.94 (a) Fair value hierarchy 2018 Level 1 \$'000 Level 2 \$'000 Level 3 \$'000 Total fair value \$'000 (No Land a Plant a Infrast Investi Non-ci grou ty, plant and equipment te 15) and buildings and equipment ructure systems ment properties (Note 16 urrent assets (or disposa ups) held-for-sale (Note 1 fy relevant classes] l • 2017 Level 1 \$'000 Level 2 \$'000 Level 3 \$'000 Total fair value \$'000 801 (No Land a Plant a Infrast Investi Non-ci grou rty, plant and equipment te 15) and buildings and equipment ructure systems ment properties (Note 16 urrent assets (or disposa ups) held-for-sale (Note 1 fy relevant classes] Í